readdy/readdy_documentation/readdy_documentation/_workshop_sessions/thursday.md

 __2c)__ Calculate a similar distribution of molecular mass, but now only for _completely assembled_ topologies, i.e. topologies with no open `site` particles left.
 What is the percentage of "misfolded" topologies?

+__2d)__ From looking at your distribution of pentamers, hexamers, and heptamers.
+Can you form a full capsid out of the patchy particles we have used?
+Have a look at the introductory image with the viruses, what do you notice about the capsomers?

-__2d) Bonus task__: Introduce a third reactive patch for each patchy particle called `offsite`, which allows binding to other `offsite` particles.
+__2e) Bonus task__: Introduce a third reactive patch for each patchy particle called `offsite`, which allows binding to other `offsite` particles.
 In this way try to assemble a larger super structure out of the hexamers.

 {% endif %}